evacchi/wazero/site/content/docs/how_the_optimizing_compiler_works/frontend.md

   `frontend.Compiler.LowerToSSA()`.
 - The mapping between Wasm opcodes and the IR happens in `frontend/lower.go`, more specifically in the method `frontend.Compiler.lowerCurrentOpcode()`.
+- Because they are semantically equivalent, in the code, basic block parameters are sometimes referred to as "Phi values".

 #### Instructions and Values